jamii/jamii.github.com/journal.md

 ### 2017 Oct 18

 Back to dataflow stuff.
 I got individual queries working in a fairly hacky inefficient way.
-I can see how I could naively join blocks together, but I'm not sure how to treat it as an iteration, so that I get a single incrementally maintained store for the eavs rather than a separate store per block.
+I naively join blocks together, but I'm not sure how to treat it as an iteration, so that I get a single incrementally maintained store for the eavs rather than a separate store per block.

-I guess I should ask Frank and just do the naive thing in the meantime.
+Maybe I can just index the variables and stream the eavs through.